Dextroxe/Student_Management_DBMS/README.md

 # Student_Management_DBMS
-It's a simple Student Management System using Python using MySql
+It's a simple Student Management System using Python and MySql